 Annual Run Walk Ride for Vision Zero

 The purpose of the annual Run Walk Ride for Vision Zero is to raise awareness in the community about traffic safety for pedestrians, cyclists, motorcyclists and drivers and to encourage citizens to consider what they personally can do to help Edmonton achieve Vision Zero.

 Edmonton’s International Conference on Urban Traffic Safety

 At the International Conference on Urban Traffic Safety, traffic safety experts from around the world share their experiences with implementing Vision Zero in their respective cities so that Edmonton may learn from their challenges and successes as we shape our own Vision Zero model over the coming months and years.

 International Council of Alcohol Drugs and Traffic Safety (ICADTS) 2019

-The City of Edmonton was successful in its bid to host the prestigious ICADTS conference in Edmonton in 2019.
+The City was successful in its bid to host the prestigious ICADTS conference in Edmonton in 2019.
 This triennial conference brings together leading experts from around the globe to speak to the very serious threat of alcohol and drug impaired road users to safety on our roadways, and through the sharing of leading and best practices, will contribute to the reduction of alcohol and drug related fatalities and injuries.